Irvinehimself/Irvines-Firejail-Extras/README.md

 * **FjTools-BackupProfile:** Backup and/or restore a last working cop of `<App>.profile`, `<App>.local` and `<App>.net`
   1. The difference between this backup function and the one above, is that `FjTools-DebugProfile` automatically backs up an indexed copy of the profile being tested, which may or may not work.
 This backup function however, has it's own `LastWorkingCopy` sub-folder of the `FjTools-DebugFolder`, and, as the name suggests, is used to backup important milestones.
   1. **Important Tip:** Being old, and very much an un-natural typist, I am not generally a great fan of *keybindings*.
 However, in this case, I have to admit that having *hotkeys* to launch `FjTools-DebugProfile` and `FjTools-BackupProfile` greatly speeds up the workflow.

+* **FjTools-CreatePrivateLib:** Like the Firejail `private-lib` feature itself, this is pretty much still experimental.
+However, it did greatly simplify the building of the `private-lib` whitelist for Firefox 57.
+Which, by the way, is the first non-trivial working example of the `prvate-lib` feature I have seen.
+(Try `grep "private-lib" /etc/firejai/*` and see how many examples you find!)

+* **Limitations of FjTools-CreatePrivateLib:**
+* It only tries to get the \<app\> to launch and ignores warnings.
+(See the inline notes for the shell)
+* If the \<app\>  launches, it may immediately crash.
+(See my inline notes about seccomp in the Chromium based Opera and Inox browser's `.local` customisation files)
+* Even if it launches, you will probably have to use `stderr` to manually find the missing files for things like Gtk
+* After all this, your are still going to have to make an educated guess about what is needed to enable missing functionality, eg internet connectivity:
+  1. In the case of Firefox 57, I guessed that it was the `nss` network security package and used `ls /usr/lib | grep "nss" | tr '\n' ','`
+  1. After copy/pasting that rather large list onto the end of my `private-lib` I had internet connectivity.
+  1. I then used a [binary chop algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) to manually remove the unneeded libraries.